 In Florida, children under the age of 18 are minors, which has many legal ramifications.
 Perhaps the most important is that parents are required to provide financially for their minor children and have the right to control them.
 Emancipation gives a minor the rights and duties associated with adulthood and relieves parents of the control and right to care for their children.
-If you need advice or assistance regarding emancipation in Florida, an attorney can discuss your options with you.
+If you need advice or assistance regarding emancipation in Florida, an experienced West Palm Beach emancipation lawyer can discuss your options with you.

 Emancipation means that a person legally becomes an adult, with all the associated rights and responsibilities.
 Emancipation occurs automatically upon reaching age 18 or upon marriage.
 But in Florida, minors under the age of 18 cannot marry without parental consent.
 If they are under 16, parental consent is not sufficient; the female must be pregnant and a judge must approve the marriage.

 Petitions for Emancipation

 A minor may also petition the court for emancipation if he or she is at least 16 years old.
 A parent or guardian must file the petition, or, if the minor has none, a guardian ad litem.
 In the petition, the minor must show:

 - That the minor can support him or herself, and any child he or she has;

 - That the minor is not dependent on public assistance;